Goudi coup: Army action

 The Military League, now numbering about 1,300, began by engaging in a form of lobbying by putting pressure on those in power.
 It had already scored a success with the July 1909 resignation of Theotokis, its bête noire and a symbol of the parliamentary clientelism it hated.
-But his successor Dimitrios Rallis immediately alienated the League by paying tribute to Constantine's major role in the war of 1897, by recalling all officers present in Macedonia, by demanding Great Power intervention in Crete and by arresting over a dozen of the League's members for insubordination on 12 August.
+But his successor, Dimitrios Rallis, immediately alienated the league by paying tribute to Constantine's major role in the war of 1897, by recalling all officers present in Macedonia, by demanding Great Power intervention in Crete and by arresting over a dozen of the league's members for insubordination on 12 August.

-The arrest of League officers precipitated events: either the League would act now, or it would be dissolved by a government.
-The League searched for support among the senior officers, and Colonel Nikolaos Zorbas was chosen as its figurehead.
+The arrest of league officers precipitated events: either the league would act now, or it would be dissolved by a government.
+The league searched for support among the senior officers, and Colonel Nikolaos Zorbas was chosen as its figurehead.
 On 14 August, Pangalos liberated two of the arrested officers, thereby provoking Rallis into ordering a clampdown and the arrest of all league members.

-On the same night, the League set in motion its bloodless coup.
-The League members were gathered in the Goudi barracks: several hundred junior officers, non-commissioned officers, simple soldiers, gendarmes and civilians threatened to march on Athens if their demands were not met.
+On the same night, the league set in motion its bloodless coup.
+The league members were gathered in the Goudi barracks: several hundred junior officers, non-commissioned officers, simple soldiers, gendarmes and civilians threatened to march on Athens if their demands were unmet.
 The armed forces, in particular the young officers, sent Rallis' government a pronunciamento containing their demands (the previous day, Rallis had declined to receive a deputation seeking to hand over the manifesto).
 Part of it was purely internal in nature: for instance, the soldiers challenged the promotion system, with its limited prospects for advancement.
 Another part was political and demanded profound reforms in the country: in its political functioning, as well as social, economic and military.
-The troops called for naval and land rearmament, and asked that the Navy and War ministers belong to the military.
-The insurgents did not call for the King's abdication or the abolition of the monarchy, remaining loyal subjects.
+The troops called for naval and land rearmament, and asked that the navy and war ministers belong to the military.
+The insurgents did not call for the king's abdication or the abolition of the monarchy, remaining loyal subjects.
 Neither did they announce a military dictatorship or even wish to change the government.
 They respected the institutions of parliamentary government.
 However, the officers did demand that the royal princes, chiefly the Crown Prince Constantine, on whom they blamed the defeat of 1897, be relieved of their posts and expelled from the army.
-Finally, the League called for a lowering of tax burdens.
+Finally, the league called for a lowering of tax burdens.

 The prime minister opened pro forma negotiations with the revolutionaries who, in order to speed them up, resorted to the people of Athens.